langchain4j/quarkus-langchain4j-uphill-workshop/README.md

 ## STEP 3
 Instead of passing the response as one block of text when it is ready, enable streaming mode.
 This will allow us to display the reply token per token, while they come in.
-Sorry for what it looks like in the current frontend - do revert it back before moving to step 4 ;)

-The problem is that the model does not know it's role.
-Example:
+It is achieved by changing the return type of `CustomerSupportAgent.chat()` to the reactive `Multi<String>`.
+You'll have to update the `CustomerSupportAgentWebSocket.onTextMessage()` method accordingly to return a `Multi` too.

+Unfortunately, the UI used in this workshop does not properly support streaming mode at this moment, so it will look somewhat ugly.
+After experimenting, please revert back the changes before moving to Step 4.

+In the next step, we will fix the problem where the model still doesn't know its role as a car rental customer assistant:

 ```
 User: Can I cancel my booking?
 AI: No, I don't know what you are talking about ...
 ```

 ## STEP 4

 Add a `SystemMessage` so the model knows it is a car rental customer assistant.
+This is done by adding a `@SystemMessage` annotation to the `CustomerSupportAgent.chat()` method.
+The value of the annotation should be:

+> You are a customer support agent of a car rental company 'Miles of Smiles'.
+> You are friendly, polite and concise.

 Observe that the agent is now happy to help with bookings, but does make rules up when it comes to cancellation period.

 Example:
 ```